philhartung/aes67-sender/README.md

 # AES67 Sender
-Make a soundcard input available in an AES67 network
+Make a soundcard input available in an AES67 network.
+Works under Windows, Linux and MacOS.
 ## Installation
 To install aes67-sender, clone the repository and install the dependencies.
 ```